ixofoundation/ixo-blockchain/README.md

 This is the official repository for the Impact Hub (ImpactHub)

 ## Notice
 The IXO team is in the process of upgrading this repository better align with our new standards and goals.
-Exciting things will soon come, but not without first making some fundamental and overdue changes that might cause confusion for some.
+Exciting things will soon come, but not without first making some fundamental and overdue changes.

 ### Mini Changelog
 - Upgraded to cosmos-sdk 0.45